rdebusscher/Project_FF/startup-time/readme.md

 - Payara 6.
 Jakarta EE 10 application running on Payara 6
 - OpenLiberty.
 Jakarta EE 8 application running on OpenLiberty.
 - Wildfly 27.
-Jakarta EE 10 application running on Payara 6
+Jakarta EE 10 application running on Wildfly
-- Helidon 3.1.
+- Helidon SE 3.1.
 Project created using the Helidon Starter the includes JSON-P and JSON-B support.
 - Piranha.
 Jakarta EE 10 core profile application running on the Cor profile distribution
 - Micronaut 3.8.
 Project created using Micronaut Launcher and has support for JSON handling.